● Consequences for general relativity

 Some people dislike the use of force in general relativity.
 However, despite hugely successful internet videos stating the opposite, gravity remains a force in relativity.
 (Since Newton, force is defined as momentum change with time.)

 Many scholars who are against maximum force start from the idea that G is not a fundamental constant, but that it is an effective quantity due to a different, deeper, underlying interaction or mechanism.

-In that case, G would depend on energy, and gravity would differ at different length or energy scales.
+In that case, G would depend on energy (like the fine structure constant), and gravity would differ at different length or energy scales.
 At present, there is no hint that G depends on energy: neither experimental nor theoretical.
 Several theoretical arguments even speak against the option.
-They are discussed and cited in my PRD.
-To make varying G into a sufficient counter-argument, experimental evidence against a constant G is needed.
+They are discussed and cited in my PRD paper.
+To make varying G into a sufficient counter-argument, experimental evidence against a constant G is needed, as always in physics.
 So far, there is none.

 On the other hand, arguing that general relativity is simple and beautiful because it follows from maximum force, is not sufficient to prove general relativity right either.
 Experimental evidence is needed.
-And so far, all experiments confirm maximum force.
+And indeed, so far, all experiments confirm maximum force.

 Also arguing that general relativity and maximum force imply black hole entropy is not an argument.
 Experimental evidence is needed.
 So far, there is none about black hole entropy.
 (There is supporting evidence about sonic analogies.)

 One can say that the real issue is the following: is general relativity an approximation or not?
 Only experimental evidence can decide.
 So far, all experiments confirm general relativity.

 If experiments ever find that G varies with energy or distance, then general relativity and maximum force are falsified.
 If experiments ever find a deviation from general relativity, then maximum force and constant G are falsified.
-If experiments ever find a deviation from maximum force, then general relativity and constant G are falsified.
+If experiments ever find an excpetion to maximum force c4/4G, then general relativity and constant G are falsified.
 In any of these three cases, I would loose several bets.